The number of $n$-queens configurations: Explicit bounds on

 \begin{clm} $H_q(\gamma^*) \geq -\lowerBoundConstant$. \end{clm}

 \begin{proof} It suffices to exhibit an explicit queenon $\gamma$ such that $H_q(\gamma) \geq -\lowerBoundConstant$.
 Define the $12 \times 12$ matrix

 The sum of each row and column of $A$ is $12$.
 Additionally, every diagonal in $A$ has sum $\leq 12$.
 (These assertions can be verified with the provided code.)
-Let $\gamma$ be the $12$-step queenon whose density function has constant value $A_{i,j}$ on the square $\sigma_{i,j}^{12}$, for $i,j \in [12]$.
+Hence, by \cref{clm:step queenon sufficient condition} the measure $\gamma$ whose density function has constant value $A_{i,j}$ on each square $\sigma_{i,j}^{12}$ for $i,j \in [12]$ is a $12$-step queenon.
 It remains to verify that $H_q(\gamma) > -\lowerBoundConstant$, for which the reader is invited to use the provided code. \end{proof}